-Paper 1 and Paper 2: Pure Mathematics Paper 1 and Paper 2 can contain questions on any of the topics below.
-Topic 1 Proof Topic 2 Algebra & Functions Topic 3 Coordinate Geometry Topic 4 Sequences & Series Topic 5 Trigonometry Topic 6 Exponentials % Logarithms Topic 7 Differentiation Topic 8 Integration Topic 9 Numerical methods Topic 10 Vectors Examination 2 hours for each paper Students must answer all questions Calculators may be used 66.66% of A-Level (33.33% for each paper) Paper 2: Statistics and Mechanics Section A: Statistics Topic 1 Statistical sampling Topic 2 Data Presentation & Interpretation Topic 3 Probability Topic 4 Statistical Distributions Topic 5 Statistical Hypothesis Testing Section B: Mechanics Topic 6 Quantities and Units Topic 7 Kinematics Topic 8 Forces & Newton's Laws Topic 9 Moments Examination 2 hours Students must answer all questions Calculators may be used 33.33% of AS Level
+Paper 1 and Paper 2: Pure Mathematics Examination 66.66% of A-Level

+Paper 1 and Paper 2 can contain questions on any of the topics below.
+2 hours for each paper (33.33% for each

+Topic 1 Proof Students must answer all paper)

+Topic 2 Algebra & Functions questions

+Topic 3 Coordinate Geometry Calculators may be used

+Topic 4 Sequences & Series

+Topic 5 Trigonometry

+Topic 6 Exponentials % Logarithms

+Topic 7 Differentiation

+Topic 8 Integration

+Topic 9 Numerical methods

+Topic 10 Vectors

+Paper 2: Statistics and Mechanics Examination 33.33% of AS Level

+Section A: Statistics 2 hours

+Topic 1 Statistical sampling Students must answer all

+Topic 2 Data Presentation & Interpretation questions

+Topic 3 Probability questions

+Topic 4 Statistical Distributions Calculators may be used

+Topic 5 Statistical Hypothesis Testing

+Section B: Mechanics

+Topic 6 Quantities and Units

+Topic 7 Kinematics

+Topic 8 Forces & Newton's Laws Topic 9 Moments

 The full set of A-Level text books currently cost £60.
-AS-Level text books cost £30.
 The specific Casio Classwiz FX-991EX calculator is required for additional Statistics content and costs £25.
 All are available from the Maths Department.

 You will need to achieve a Grade 8 or 9 in GCSE Mathematics at the Higher Tier.
 In exceptional circumstances a student with a strong grade 7, with particular strengths in algebra and graphs, may be allowed onto the course following agreement from the Head of Mathematics.
-Students without a UK GCSE qualification will be required to undertake a formal assessment in Mathematics before being allowed to start the course.
+Students without a UK GCSE qualification will be required to undertake a formal three week assessment period in Mathematics in order to continue with the course.
 Further details on suitability of individual students can be discussed with the Head of Mathematics.